SteelTitansax/GKCollege/README.md

 # GKelvinCollege
-Kelvin College's webside developed in Html .
-Css and  Php using XAMP
+Kelvin College's webside developed in Html, CSS and Bootstrap